 the demand for the job.

 As a Modern Apprentice, you would usually start on the National Minimum Wage (NMW).
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £3.90 an hour (1 April 2019).
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).

 Starting pay before commission can be about £15,000 to £25,000 a year.
 You may also get discounts on life insurance or on holiday packages you buy for yourself and your family.

-You would usually work in a travel agency shop which is open to the public.
+You might be based in a travel agency shop which is open to the public.

 You would work regular hours Monday to Friday, and some weekends on a rota basis.